sagemath/sagewiki_to_gh-2022-10-10/days22/cremona.md

     2. William Stein, "Modular Forms, a Computational Approach", (2007), AMS.The least relevant chapters for us are 2, 4, 5 since we are concerned with forms of weight 2 and trivial character.
 Available free online here: http://modular.math.washington.edu/books/modform/ .

-    3. J. E. Cremona, "The elliptic Curve Database for conductors up to 130,000", in "Algorithmic Number theory (ANTS-VII, Berlin 2006), pages 11-29.
+    3. J. E. Cremona, "The elliptic Curve Database for conductors up to 130,000", in ANTS-VII Proceedings (Berlin 2006), Springer LNCS 4076 (Hess, Pauli and Pohst, eds.), pages 11-29.
 A light read to set the scene and explain some of the background to this project.
 Also available as a preprint at http://www.warwick.ac.uk/staff/J.E.Cremona/papers/ecdb_ants.pdf

+    4. William A. Stein and Mark Watkins, "A database of elliptic curves -- first report", ANTS V Proceedings (Sydney 2002) Springer LNCS 2369 (Fieker and Kohel, eds.), pages 267 - 275.

 == Project 2 ==